 Contact the Clerk of the Circuit Court in the county in which the business is located.
 Regulatory licenses are issued by the Department of Labor, Licensing and Regulation (DLLR).
 The DLLR website has information on licensed individuals and their locations.
 You can also call the Division of Occupational and Professional Licensing at (410) 218-5925.

 “Individuals working in the following areas need to obtain occupational or professional licenses in addition to State and local business licenses:”

-"The MD Division of Financial Regulation (410) 230-6100 regulates and, in many instances, licenses, the operation of banks, credit unions, consumer loan companies, sales finance companies, mortgage companies, and collection agencies."
+"The MD Division of Financial Regulation (410) 230-6100 regulates and licenses, the operation of: banks, credit unions, consumer loan companies, sales finance companies, mortgage companies, and collection agencies."

 See their website for official address information on these regulated institutions.

 A fictitious business name is the name of a business that is different than the owner’s name.
 If a person is operating a business under the name "Elf Web Design," Maryland requires that person to call the Department of Assessments and Taxation to reserve a business entity name and to provide the following information:

 If you are representing yourself in District Court, some of the judges in District Court say that the difference between “small” and “large” claims is perhaps the most important information you need to know about the legal process.
 Understanding these important differences will help you prepare and present your case in the District Court.

 |Legal Cases in District Court|